deislabs/deislabs.io/content/posts/towards-krustlet-v1-cncf.md

 tooling from Krustlet) without fear of a constantly evolving API.
 This includes ourselves, where we have plans to create a [WAGI](https://github.com/deislabs/wagi) Krustlet provider.
-It also means that the WebAssembly bits are to the point you can build _something_ with them.
-Not everything you can build with containers, but you can build something real.
+It also means that the WebAssembly bits are to the point you can build _something_ with them -- not everything you can build with containers, but you can build something real.
 We will continue to update and add features as WebAssembly and WASI mature.